-• Figure 2 displays the CHP flue gas supply CO2 and O2 concentration data over the test campaign.
-There is good agreement between the FORCE Technology CO2 NDIR and the TCM GC CO2 measurements (<0.5% point difference) with the two TCM NDIR units showing a similar offset of 2% of the measured value (<0.08 vol%).
-The TCM FTIR CO2 average values compare well with the FORCE Technology measurements, however the instantaneous measurements showed significant scatter from the mean value (7% spread, representing ±0.3 vol%).
-The TCM FTIR O2 measurements agree more closely (less than 0.5 vol% dry O2) than the GC, which is over 1 vol% dry O2 higher in all measurement points.
-On the morning of 10 September 2015, the second O2 measurement period carried out by FORCE Technology has an overall similar offset as observed on 9 September 2015 following a morning calibration of the instrument.
+• Figure 2 displays the CHP flue gas supply CO_2 and O_2 concentration data over the test campaign.
+There is good agreement between the FORCE Technology CO_2 NDIR and the TCM GC CO_2 measurements (<0.5% point difference) with the two TCM NDIR units showing a similar offset of 2% of the measured value (<0.08 vol%).
+The TCM FTIR CO_2 average values compare well with the FORCE Technology measurements, however the instantaneous measurements showed significant scatter from the mean value (7% spread, representing ±0.3 vol%).
+The TCM FTIR O_2 measurements agree more closely (less than 0.5 vol% dry O_2) than the GC, which is over 1 vol% dry O_2 higher in all measurement points.
+On the morning of 10 September 2015, the second O_2 measurement period carried out by FORCE Technology has an overall similar offset as observed on 9 September 2015 following a morning calibration of the instrument.

-- Figure 3 displays the depleted flue gas CO2 and O2 concentration data over the test campaign.
+Figure 3 displays the depleted flue gas CO2 and O2 concentration data over the test campaign.
 The data from all of the TCM instruments closely track together, suggesting that the process CO2 concentration had a degree of variability (±0.2 vol%) during that operating period.
 The FORCE Technology measurements showed more variability than the TCM instruments.
 Data from all four TCM instruments are consistently higher than the FORCE Technology data by 10% to 25% (FTIR is the closest).
-The consistency in this bias, especially between the TCM NDIR and FORCE Technology NDIR instruments suggests either a difference in the calibrations of the respective instruments during the FORCE Technology campaign or, possibly, an anomaly in the FORCE Technology sampling system that diluted the sample with ambient air.
-It is also important to note that the FORCE Technology measurements of depleted flue gas CO2 were at or below the stated limit of detection of 0.5 vol%, although the NDIR was calibrated using "low-range" calibration gases and values down to 0.3 vol% were reported to a single significant figure to reflect the increased uncertainty of the measurements at these low levels. - The product CO2 composition data reported by FORCE Technology had an O2 content of between 5-12 ppmv, far lower than the 1-2 vol% reported by FORCE Technology during the MEA campaign in February 2014 [4], which was thought to be contaminated by air in-leakage and subsequently disqualified.
+The consistency in this bias, especially between the TCM NDIR and FORCE Technology NDIR instruments suggests either a difference in the calibrations of the respective instruments during the FORCE Technology campaign or, possibly, an anomaly in the FORCE Technology measurements of depleted flue gas CO2 were at or below the stated limit of detection of 0.5 vol%, although the NDIR was calibrated using "low-range" calibration gases and values down to 0.3 vol% were reported to a single significant figure to reflect the increased uncertainty of the measurements at these low levels.

+• The product CO2 composition data reported by FORCE Technology had an O2 content of between 5-12 ppmv, far lower than the 1-2 vol% reported by FORCE Technology during the MEA campaign in February 2014 [4], which was thought to be contaminated by air in-leakage and subsequently disqualified.
 The TCM GC instrument measured nitrogen in the product with an average of 180 ppmv.
 For the purposes of calculating CO2 removal and recovery, it is assumed here that the product CO2 stream is saturated with water at the measured temperature and pressure and contains the small trace quantities of O2 and N2 measured.
 The balance is presumed to be CO2.